cseeger-epages/rest-api-go-skeleton/README.md

 ## additional Notes
 The Etag implementation lacks a bit of efficency since the data needs to be generated all the time to generate the Etag hash and it only saves some amount of traffic.
-When you are implementing your data think about how you can generate the Etag on using lesser resources.
+When you are implementing your data think about how you can generate the Etag using lesser resources.

 Also only the basic Auth is implemented yet wich isn't very efficient, maybe some OAuth2 will be implemented later.
 If you send less data via many requests an OAuth implementation will save some bandwidth.